 Naturally, hard cases are more durable and offer more protection than a soft gig bag, but the latter can be sufficient, and if you’re on a budget, you can find nice padded bass gig bags that get the job done.

-Having a stand of some sort is one of the simplest accessories that you can have, and it offers a lot more than you think aside from just a place to store your guitar.
+Having a stand of some sort is one of the simplest accessories that you can have, and it offers a lot more than you think, aside from just a place to store your bass guitar.

-You can keep your guitar in a case and store it there when you’re done playing, but I think a stand is much more convenient, especially if you have multiple instruments.
+You can keep your guitar in a case and store it there when you’re done playing, but a stand is more convenient, especially if you own multiple instruments.
 If you have your bass in a place where it’s easy to access, you’ll be able to simply pick up and play, which will lead to you practicing more often.

 It doesn’t make much sense to have a bass or an amp if you can’t connect them together, so you’ll need to get a reliable instrument cable with a decent length so you can get some sound coming out.
 There isn’t a whole lot to say about cables since their job is pretty straightforward, but you’ll want to try to get one that’s reliable.

 Also, if you decide to pick up some bass pedals, some extra cables, mainly small patch cables, can come in handy too.
 They’ll save you some space rather than using ones that are too long for your needs.

 An underrated accessory by many, but I personally think it’s incredibly advantageous and can help you get a lot of mileage from your playing is a pair of headphones that you can plug into your amplifier.

 Many amps these days have a headphone jack that supports a ¼-inch connection, and by using one, you can practice in private at all hours without disturbing anyone.
 Basses can be noisy and even worse with an amp, and by taking out that variable from your practice sessions, you can get in a lot more playtime if you don’t have to worry about making a racket.